tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-entities-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Web Entity Search API v7 Preview reference
+# Bing Entity Search API v7 Preview reference

 > [!NOTE]
 > Preview release of the Entity Search API.
 All aspects of the API and documentation are subject to change.